varnish/Varnish-Book/varnish_book.rst

    ..
 VMODs

    Varnish allows integration of Varnish Modules or simply VMODs.
+   A VMOD is a shared library with some C functions which can be called from VCL code.
+   The stardard (``std``) VMOD, for instance, is a VMOD included in Varnish Cache.
    These modules let you extend the functionality of VCL by pulling in custom-written features.
    Some examples include non-standard header manipulation, access to *memcached* or complex normalization of headers.